sebastiencs/shared-arena/README.md

 # Performance

-On my laptop, with Intel i7-6560U, running Clear Linux OS 32700, A single allocation with `SharedArena` is 4+ faster than the system allocator:
+On my laptop, with Intel i7-6560U, running Clear Linux OS 32700, An allocation with `SharedArena` is 4+ faster than the system allocator:

 ```
-SingleAllocation/SharedArena               time:   [25.112 ns 25.678 ns 26.275 ns]
+Allocation/SharedArena               time:   [25.112 ns 25.678 ns 26.275 ns]
-SingleAllocation/Box(SystemAllocator)      time:   [112.64 ns 114.44 ns 115.81 ns]
+Allocation/Box(SystemAllocator)      time:   [112.64 ns 114.44 ns 115.81 ns]
 ```

 Performances with more allocations: